medelman17/tn-justice-bus/memory-bank/activeContext.md

 - The Vercel ecosystem is central to the technical strategy.
 - Addressing rural connectivity challenges (offline-first) is a core technical challenge.
 - Balancing AI assistance with legal/ethical constraints is critical.
+- Next.js 15's routing features (especially Error Handling, Loading States, and Intercepting Routes) align well with our offline-first requirements and could enhance the user experience in low-connectivity environments.
+- Next.js 15 changes page component props from synchronous to Promise-based, which would require updating all existing page components during migration.

-_This document reflects the project state after bootstrapping the Next.js application._
+_This document reflects the project state after bootstrapping the Next.js application and researching Next.js 15 routing features._